Table of Contents Show

 Where Is the Red River Gorge?

 Red River Gorge is in Slade, Kentucky, which is about 60 miles southeast of Lexington.
 It’s within Daniel Boone National Forest.
+This area is a National Archaeological District and is managed by the USDA Forest Service.

-Red River Gorge has arches and geological formations shaped by the Red River, dating back millions of years.
-There are approximately 150 arches.
 Countless activities for the adventurous and leisurely traveler alike are at your feet, and there are three campgrounds with RV and tent sites.

 Do You Need Reservations to Camp at Red River Gorge?

 Make Red River Gorge camping reservations in advance.
 With any popular destination like the Red River Gorge, it’s essential to reserve your campsite before arrival.
 That way, you can alter your plans beforehand if campgrounds are at capacity.